Retail experts on what consumers can expect from Hudson’s Bay liquidation sales

-Canada’s oldest company could start its liquidation sales soon and go on for up to 12 weeks—but what sorts of deals could shoppers find?
+Canada’s oldest company has started liquidating most of its stores—but what sorts of deals could shoppers find?

-Lawyers for Hudson’s Bay appeared in court on Monday and outlined their plans, proposing a way for the retailer to remove some stores from the liquidation process should it find sufficient financing during those weeks when the company’s lawyer expects to offload its inventory.
+As of Monday, Hudson’s Bay started selling off its inventory at all but six stores, including the flagship in downtown Toronto, as well as the branches at Yorkdale mall and in Richmond Hill’s Hillcrest Mall.
+The remaining three stores are in Quebec, including one branch in downtown Montreal.

-Pending that court approval, the liquidation process could start within days—meaning inventory clearance sales at all 80 stores across the country, as well as three Saks Fifth Avenue and 13 Saks Off 5th stores that the company owns through a licensing agreement.
+The historic company operates 80 stores, as well as three Saks Fifth Avenue stores and 13 Saks Off 5th branches through a licensing agreement.

-As the retailer winds down, Hudson’s Bay said in a release that it will continue to serve customers both at the store and for a “limited time” online.
-The company said in a release issued Friday that it will provide updates on closure timelines, customer accommodations, and impacted locations, including final sales events.

-Anyone who has a gift card to the historic retailer has until April 6 to use them, but those who hold a Hudson’s Bay Mastercard are no longer able to view, earn or redeem their points.
+The retailer aims to finish liquidation by June 15, but anyone who wishes to use their gift card has until April 6 to do so.
+Anyone who held a Hudson’s Bay Mastercard cannot view, earn or redeem any of their points, however.

-“Once the liquidation sale begins, all sales will be final,” the Bay said.
+“Once the liquidation sale begins, all sales will be final,” the Bay said in a release.

 What could the liquidation sales look like?